becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 > ### Make sure to finish basic setup first!
 > We wrote a basic installation manual which you can find here: [Basic Installation](../installation/readme.md).
 > You can also use the Quickstart guide from Mongoose Os which can be found here [Quick Start Guide - Mongoose Os](https://mongoose-os.com/docs/quickstart/setup.md) finish step 1 to 3 and you should be fine.
+But you would still need to install GIT and the AWS CLI.

 ## What you will be making?